Mmiye/WacchaPriMagi/README.md

 1. **Update `songList.json`:**
    - Replace the content of `songList.json` with your own list of songs.
 Each song should have an `id`, `anime`, `name`, `video`, and optionally an `mp3` field.
+   - Links should be either animemusicquiz catbox links or YouTube links.
    - Example:
      ```json
      [